-Wet soil mixing, also known as the deep mixing method, improves the characteristics of weak soils by mechanically mixing them with cementitious binder slurry.
+Wet soil mixing, or the deep mixing method, improves the characteristics of weak soils by mechanically mixing them with cementitious binder slurry.

 Common uses